ibm-mas/ansible-devops/ibm/mas_devops/roles/db2/README.md

 -------------------------------------------------------------------------------

 ### Overview
 The DB2 role supports comprehensive backup and restore operations for both DB2 instance configuration and database data.
-The backup process creates a complete snapshot that can be used to restore the DB2 instance to a previous state.
+The backup process creates a snapshot of necessary resources that can be used to restore the DB2 instance to a previous state.

 ### Backup Components
 The backup operation consists of two main components: